akiranishii/rnaseq-pipeline/README.md

 3. Response to prompts (BGI should provide you with this information) after using the command: `aws configure`
 4. Download files of interest into the current directory by using the command: `aws s3 sync s3://[REPLACE WITH BUCKET NAME] .`

+*NOTE: If you use this option, please make sure the files and folders are labeled and organized correctly, as described in STEP 1.*

 ### STEP 2: Access the Great Lakes Server via the browser

 1. Install the Cisco VPN client (https://its.umich.edu/enterprise/wifi-networks/vpn) and login using your level 1 password.